sybrew/the-seo-framework/readme.txt

 			* It can't check whether that location is a valid robots.txt file without using excessive server resources.
 			* For that, please sign up with [The SEO Framework - Extension Manager](https://wordpress.org/plugins/the-seo-framework-extension-manager/)'s Monitor, which allows you to excessively use my servers' resources.
 				/
-				* TODO (update is already written) An update that checks for this has recently been implemented.
+				* TODO (update is already written) An update that checks for this has recently been implemented on the Monitor server.
 			* For more information, visit [robotstxt.org](http://www.robotstxt.org/robotstxt.html).
+		* Paginated URLs generation performance has been vastly improved.
+			* There were heavy things calculated that were unused half of the time.
 	* **Changed:**
 		* The URL generation now uses WordPress default home URL generation, rather than our own.
 		* The General Settings metabox tabs have been reordered, so new users won't be overwhelmed with advanced options at first sight.